What are some real life practical examples of how lens aperture affects Depth of Field (DOF) and various forms of apparent sharpness?

 - Small Glass Imperfections become dominant at Small Apertures

-- Aberration Increases as Sharpness Factor at Apertures
+- Sperical Aberration Increases as a Sharpness Factor with Larger Apertures

 - Coma Increases as Distortion Factor with Large Apertures